filosganga/batcher/README.md

 # Batcher Library

-The Batcher library provides a convenient way to optimize the performance of requests by batching them together, controlling concurrency, and handling errors in a consistent way.
+The Batcher library provides a convenient way to optimize the performance of requests by batching them together, controlling concurrency, and consistently handling errors.

 It is available in Scala-JS, Scala-Native, and Scala via Maven Central.